 The films of Gasper Noé typically leave me cold.
 I watch them, I recognize that a director of great skill has created the movie, but the content leaves me unmoved.

 I’m by no means a Noé connoisseur.
 He’s produced a lot of work, but I have seen four of his films now: Irrévisible, Enter the Void, Love, and Climax.
-The first two films have powerful moments and an impressive visual style, but as a whole they struck me as noble film experiments, nothing more.
+The first two films have powerful moments and an impressive visual style, but as a whole, they struck me as noble film experiments, nothing more.
 Love…no thanks.

 Then we get to Climax.
 All the experimental, visual promise that Noé displayed in the other three films comes together to form a memorable, mind-blowing visual and psychological treat.

-In the film, a French dance group of 24 members (lead by the beautiful and talented Sofia Boutella) is rehearsing for an upcoming dance competition against the United States.
+In the film, a French dance group of 24 members (led by the beautiful and talented Sofia Boutella) is rehearsing for an upcoming dance competition against the United States.
 They’ve taken over an isolated and abandoned countryside school during the middle of winter.
 After a brief prologue and a mysterious, bloodied woman crawling in the snow, this AMAZING thing happens:

-Enjoy the feel good vibes, because they’re about to end.
+Enjoy the feel-good vibes, because they’re about to end.

 The rehearsal ends and the group engages in a party to celebrate the last rehearsal before the competition.
-Sangria and snacks are served, friends break off into groups, and we are treated to 20 minutes of random discussions that fuctions as character development.
+Sangria and snacks are served, friends break off into groups, and we are treated to 20 minutes of random discussions that function as character development.
 There is Selva (Sofia Boutella), the leader of the dance troupe.
 A large, black man named DJ Daddy is the de facto father figure to the group and provides the music beats.
-Other notables are David, an obnoxious lethario who is the closest thing to a true antagonist, and Lou, who is pregnant and is suspected of spiking the punch.
+Other notables are David, an obnoxious lothario who is the closest thing to a true antagonist, and Lou, who is pregnant and is suspected of spiking the punch.

-Around the 45 minute mark, the dancers notice that those who drank the sangria are feeling weird.
-Thus begins an incredible 42 minute long single take showing what has to be the worst drug trip ever experienced in a communal setting.
+Around the 45-minute mark, the dancers notice that those who drank the sangria are feeling weird.
+Thus begins an incredible 42-minute-long single take showing what has to be the worst drug trip ever experienced in a communal setting.